This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 General Purpose Threads

-Made from 100% polyester, this versatile thread offers excellent fiber strength and fabric compatibility.
+Made from 100% polyester, they excel in thread composition, offering strength and versatility.

 Specialty Threads for Decorative Purposes